sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

 ### Offline training

-The classifier is an ensemble of multiple classifiers, who's output is fed to a single "blender" algorithm (logistic regression) to form the final prediction.
-Scikit-learn is heavily used, as well as TensowFlow and XGBoost.
+The classifier is an [ensemble of multiple classifiers](https://en.wikipedia.org/wiki/Ensemble_learning), who's output is fed to a single [blender](http://www.chioka.in/stacking-blending-and-stacked-generalization/) (also called stacking in some literature) algorithm (logistic regression) to form the final prediction.
+[Scikit-learn](http://scikit-learn.org/stable/) is heavily used, as well as [TensorFlow](https://www.tensorflow.org/) and [XGBoost](https://github.com/dmlc/xgboost).

-First we need to preprocess the data; here's we're using a short pipeline of a stemmer, TF-IDF vectorizer and a dense transformer (since some of the classifiers don't work on sparse data):
+First we need to preprocess the data; here's we're using a short pipeline consisting of a [stemmer](https://en.wikipedia.org/wiki/Stemming), [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) [vectorizer](https://en.wikipedia.org/wiki/Vector_space_model) and a dense transformer (since some of the classifiers don't work on [sparse data](https://en.wikipedia.org/wiki/Sparse_matrix)):

 ```python
 transformers = {